 Illinois provides a list of courts online.

-Visit your county's website and find out if it provides the option of searching for a lost traffic ticket online; chances are, though, you'll have to call the court (or appear in person) and request the ticket information.
+Visit your county's website and find out if they provide other options to search for an IL traffic ticket; chances are, though, you'll have to call the court (or appear in person) and request the ticket information.

-- You'll plead guilty, pay the fine, and have a conviction on your driving record.
+- You'll plead "guilty," pay the ticket fine, and have a traffic conviction on your Illinois driving record.

-- You'll plead guilty, pay the fine, and attend traffic school to keep the conviction off your record.
+- You'll plead "guilty," pay the ticket fine, and attend traffic school to keep the IL traffic conviction off your driving record.

-The court will notify you of your options.
+The court will notify you of your ticket payment options.
 Head over to our Paying Your Traffic Ticket section for details.

-Pleading not guilty means going to court, and that's an entirely different ballgame.
-Check our Fighting Your Traffic Ticket for more information on how to contest a traffic ticket.Other Topics in This Section
+Pleading "not guilty" means going to traffic court, and that's an entirely different ball game.
+Check our Fighting Your Illinois Traffic Ticket page for more information on how to contest an IL traffic ticket.Other Topics in This Section